rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 It is something that sits half way between a cast and type equality proof, again, simply brilliant.
 This will probably influence other languages (e.g. here is [enhancement proposal for Python](https://www.python.org/dev/peps/pep-0647/)).

+The syntax `t is T` is interesting, it clearly borrows from dependently typed languages.
+The value `t` appears next to the type `T` and comes from the earlier part of the declaration.
+This also justifies a bit the existence of otherwise cumbersome parameter names in the type definition (something I complained about in my previous post).

 I hope the TS community develops a healthy aversion to casting.
 Why would you use a type checker if you keep subverting it?
 I also hope that exporting functions returning type guards will become a standard practice for APIs.
-Use casting with care, or better yet use `t is T` type guard instead.

 **Use of `any` in type guards**
-TODO
+Arguably, a safer approach was for me to define `isMessageRead` and `isMessageCompose` using a parameter type more restrictive than `any`.
+As we discussed in the previous section, the `item` type provided by _office.js_ is incorrect.
+So to keep this example simple I decided to widen `item` to `unknown` as if _office.js_ did not provide me with any type information about it.
+Using `any` in type guards appears to be a common practice.
+Implementing a type guard typically requires checking existence of object properties and `any` gives access to these.
+My suggestion is avoiding type guards in certain places, e.g. in generics.
+We want generics to be generic.
+More on this at the end of this post.

 ## Note about the `unknown` type